aanmeba/jungah-portfolio/README.md

 ## Future Improvement

-- [ ] Implement mobile version - responsive design
+- [x] Implement mobile version - responsive design
 - [x] Update About & Contact section
+- [x] Add test cases for helper functions
+- [ ] Add custom colours and styling values for tailwindcss
 - [ ] Add Tech Stack section in the Header
 - [ ] Store data and assets in firestore or create a custom API and fetch them once the website loads
 - [ ] Filter the projects based on the tech stack